-The payment standard for an individual unit in a congregate housing facility is based on the number of rooms in the private living area.
-If there is only one room in the unit (not including the bathroom or the kitchen, if a kitchen is provided), the PHA must use the payment standard for a zero-bedroom unit.
-If the unit has two or more rooms (other than the bathroom and the kitchen), the PHA must use the one-bedroom payment standard.
+The payment standard for an individual unit in a congregate housing facility is based on the number of rooms in the private living area for the assisted family.
+If there is only one room in the unit (not including the bathroom or the kitchen, if a kitchen is provided), the CCHA must use the payment standard for a zero-bedroom unit.
+If the unit has two or more rooms (other than the bathroom and the kitchen), the CCHA must use the one-bedroom payment standard.